ahmed-sghaier/pynorcio/README.md

 If you want to compile and install file

-The most simple set of commands : chmod +x File.py
+*The most simple set of commands : chmod +x File.py

 # Using

-* You need to install IRC Chat to test the IRC Bot
+ You need to install IRC Chat to test the IRC Bot

 * download and Install xChart IRC

-* Execute the file .py
+* Execute the file : ./File.py